Water board (Netherlands): English translation

+The term "water board" or "regional water authority" may be confusing in the Dutch context, as water boards and regional water authorities in other countries are often responsible for water supply.
+A waterschap or hoogheemraadschap in the Netherlands is charged with the control and management of water as well as treatment of waste water, but not with water supply.
+In Canada (Vancouver) such a government body is also called a Regional Drainage and Sewerage District Authority with the authority often left out.
+Regional fresh water facilities are provided by a Regional Water District eg. Metro Vancouver Water District, Metro Vancouver Sewerage and Drainage District.

 Responsibilities

 Water boards act independently from administrative governing bodies to manage the continuously needed control and improvement of the water household in the Netherlands.
 Water boards levy taxes to finance the work, they have the authority to penalize offenders through means of administrative measures.
 To control quality of surface water (canals, lakes, ponds and streams), water boards fulfill several tasks: policy making, planning and building of projects, maintenance, innovation, issuing permits (sewage discharge requires a permit) and treatment of sewage and by-products.
 The various municipalities within the geographic area covered by a water board are responsible for collecting sewage from households and industries, but water boards transport and treat the sewage.

 In its territory a water board is responsible for: